oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 can be used by an orchestrator to interact with the external implementations represented by the entity.
-When node types and relationship types are packaged together with internal implementation artifacts for their interfaces, they becomes a *reusable building block* that can greatly facility the creation of end-to-end services.
+When node types and relationship types are packaged together with internal implementation artifacts for their interfaces, they become *reusable building blocks* that can greatly facility the creation of end-to-end services.
 TOSCA types that define such reusable building blocks are typically organized in domain-specific **TOSCA profiles**.

 The following figure summarizes the various concepts introduced in this section.
 When a TOSCA implementation implements multiple TOSCA